Duquesne Spy Ring: Rene Emanuel Mezenen

 Rene Emanuel Mezenen, a Frenchman, claimed U.S. citizenship through the naturalization of his father.
 Prior to his arrest, he was employed as a steward in the Pan American transatlantic clipper service.

 The German Intelligence Service in Lisbon, Portugal, asked Mezenen to act as a courier, transmitting information between the United States and Portugal on his regular commercial aircraft trips.
 As a steward he was able to deliver documents from New York to Lisbon in 24 hours.
 He accepted this offer for financial gain.
 In the course of flights across the Atlantic, Mezenen reported his observance of convoys sailing for England.
 He also became involved in smuggling platinum from the United States to Portugal.
 When discussing his courier role with agent Sebold, Mezenen boasted that he hid the spy letters so well that if they were found it would have taken two to three weeks to repair the airplane.

-Following a plea of guilty, Mezenen received an eight-year prison term for espionage and two concurrent years for registration violations.
+After pleading guilty, Mezenen was sentenced to 8 years in prison for espionage.
+He received a concurrent two-year sentence for violating the Registration Act.

 Carl Reuper

 Having come to the United States from Germany in 1929, Carl Reuper became a citizen in 1936.
 Prior to his arrest, he served as an inspector for the Westinghouse Electric Company in Newark, New Jersey.
 Previously, he worked as a mechanic for the Air Associates Company in Bendix, New Jersey.

 Reuper obtained photographs for Germany relating to national defense materials and construction, which he obtained from his employment.
 He arranged radio contact with Germany through the station established by Felix Jahnke.
 On one occasion, he conferred with Sebold regarding the latter's facilities for communicating with German authorities.
-Upon conviction, Reuper was sentenced to 16 years' imprisonment on espionage charges and two years' concurrent sentence under the Registration Act.
+After being convicted at trial, Reuper was sentenced to 16 years in prison on espionage charges and received a concurrent two-year sentence under the Registration Act.